PetchMa/PetchMa/README.md

 # Hey there! 👋

-I'm a 19 year old rising second year student @UofToronto who's into astronomy, physics, machine learning and research.
+I'm a 19 year old rising second year student @UofToronto and  **[Laidlaw Scholar](https://laidlawscholars.network/users/peter-ma)** who's into astronomy, physics, machine learning and research.

 Currently I'm an intern researcher **[@UCBerkeleySETI](https://github.com/UCBerkeleySETI)** building and scaling astronomy search algorithms to the cloud using technologies like, GCP, Kubernetes + Docker, and flask to serve our infrastructure platform!
 I also focus on building ML algorithms to specifically search for signals within radio spectrograms.